 Dressing baby for bed: the basics

-Babies can quickly overheat if he falls asleep wearing a hat or beanie.
-So it’s important to keep your baby’s head uncovered when he’s asleep so that he doesn’t get too hot.
-Headwear in bed can also be a choking hazard.
+Babies can quickly overheat if they fall asleep wearing hats or beanies.
+So it’s important to keep your baby’s head uncovered during sleep.
+Headwear in bed can also be a choking or suffocation hazard.

 Babies can be wrapped from birth until they start showing signs that they can roll onto their tummies, usually around four months.

 A safe infant sleeping bag can be a good option for dressing your baby for bed.
 A correctly sized sleeping bag is the best way to keep your baby’s head and face uncovered.